 My love affair with Amsterdam started more than two decades ago.
 My first trip to the Dutch capital was around 1994 when I accompanied my father on a business trip.

-Ever since then I have been to Amsterdam numerous times and have grown to appreciate it more and more with each passing year.
+Ever since then, I have been to Amsterdam on numerous occasions and have grown to appreciate it more and more with each passing year.

 The fact that our preferred airline is KLM, Amsterdam Schiphol Airport has become the most visited airport by my entire family.
 Not surprisingly, it is also my favourite.

 The Netherlands is a small enough country with charming people who prefer to ride bicycles over cars.
 If news articles are to be believed, they are working towards removing all diesel and petrol cars over the next decade.
 How revolutionary is that!